Modularizing Queries (Python)

 iris.scripts.repo.<repo>.paths=module/deephaven

-The package found at module/deephaven/com/example/compute will be imported as com.example.compute, leaving out the module.deephaven prefix:
+The package found at module/deephaven/com/example/compute will be imported as com.example.compute, leaving out the module/deephaven prefix:

 # Import the whole package

-import notebook.com.example.compute as compute
+import controller.com.example.compute as compute

 # Import specific variables/classes/methods

-from notebook.com.example.compute import my_method, MyClass
+from controller.com.example.compute import my_method, MyClass